bradleypallen/anything-but-routine-ld/abr-A-list.md

 - Introduction by Will Self.
 - Softbound.

-#### I. _Junky: The Definitive Text of “Junk”._ William S. Burroughs, author; Oliver Harris, writer of introduction.
+#### I. _Junky: The Definitive Text of “Junk”._ William S. Burroughs, author; Oliver Harris, writer of introduction, editor.
 New York: Penguin, 2003.

 - Softbound.
 - Edited and with an Introduction by Oliver Harris.
 - “Apart from making just over a hundred small corrections or changes, this present edition adds to Junky approximately the same amount of new material (around four thousand words) as Junky added to Junkie, but the way it does is, and had to be, quite different.”—Introduction.
 - 50th Anniversary ed.

-#### J. _Junky: The Definitive Text of “Junk”._ Oliver Harris, editor; William S. Burroughs, author.
+#### J. _Junky: The Definitive Text of “Junk”._ Oliver Harris, editor, writer of introduction; William S. Burroughs, author.
 New York: Grove Press/Atlantic Monthly, 2012.

 - Softbound.
 - Edited and with an Introduction by Oliver Harris.

-#### K. _Junky: The Definitive Text of “Junk”._ William S. Burroughs, author; Oliver Harris, editor.
+#### K. _Junky: The Definitive Text of “Junk”._ William S. Burroughs, author; Oliver Harris, editor, writer of introduction.
 London: Penguin, 2012.

 - Edited and with an Introduction by Oliver Harris.
 - Softbound.

 ## 1959
-### A2
+### A2. _Naked Lunch._
 #### A. _The Naked Lunch._ William S. Burroughs, author.
 Paris: Olympia Press, 1959. {M&M A2a}

 - 3rd printing (1965) issued without dustjacket or decorative border around title page, and with price (“Francs: h18”) printed on back cover.